openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Acceptance Criteria

 Projects may be granted Emeritus status through CPC consensus and with the approval of the maintainers of the project.
-In cases where there is a lack of project ownership, a 2/3 vote from the CPC is required.
+In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to Emeritus stage, the CPC may proceed with the stage change without approval from the maintainers.

 ### Incubating